cxxzcc/myNotes/ds/dm.md

 avoid get data that they do not use

 8b
- create a materialized view with the precomputed results of the inner query in order to avoid having to repeatedly compute those results multiple times
+create a materialized view with precomputed results of inner query avoid having to repeatedly compute those results multiple times

 9a